How to “Win” an Argument with Your Child (The Answer Will Surprise You)

-Why does arguing with your child give him power?
-When you engage in fights with your child, over time he will begin to believe that he is your peer and that he has the power to challenge you.
-This is a loaded situation because your child doesn’t realize that this empowerment he’s feeling isn’t real.
-The more powerful he thinks he is (and the more the defiant behavior gets him what he wants) the more he will use fighting as a way to solve his problems.
+When you engage in arguments with your child, over time he will begin to believe that he is your peer and that he has the power to challenge you.
+The more powerful he thinks he is, and the more fighting and arguing gets him what he wants, the more he will use fighting and arguing as a way to solve his problems.

 The first step in changing this pattern with your child is for you to know yourself and know your triggers.
 What pushes your buttons easily?
 There may even be times of the day when arguments seem to happen more easily.
 Maybe in your case, it’s the morning rush to get everyone out of the house.
 Be aware of those times and plan around them.